shirok/Gauche-makiki/README.md

 set the environment variable in the production environment, so that you wouln't reveal any internal information accidentally.

+### Tweaking responde headers and cookies

+Response headers and cookies are sent back to a client inside one of response procedures such as `respond/ok`.
+When you're writing a wrapper handler, there can be a case that you want to add response headers or cookies after the internal handler generates content, but before it is sent back to the client.
+For example, you might send a cookie depending on the parameter value which may be modified by the internal handler.

+You can register callbacks for that purpose.

+   (respond-callback-add! (^[req code content-type] ...))

+The callback list is empty when the handler is called.
+If callbacks are added during handling, they are called in the order of addition, with three arguments: The request record, integer response code, and string content-type.
+At the time the callback is called, the content of the response is already generated, but no information is sent back to the client yet.
+You can modify response headers and cookies there.
+You can't change the response content, though.

+The callback must return `#f`.
+We may allow other return values in future.

 ## Built-in handlers

 For typical tasks, we provide convenience procedures to build a